JCGuest/market-manager/NOTES.md

 clerk will login and see an index of their orders, ie clerks/:clerk_id/orders add complete boolean to orders add amount to orders

+stuff for interview--
+learn more about oauth create action path vs url